cherry0116/RB-C1000/README.md

 <img src="picture/performance.png" alt="vis2" style="zoom:30%;" />

+Take the ZTF-NEWg dataset as an example:

-- Row 1: **In the initial training stage (ITS)**, using 900 labeled samples, our model achieved an overall performance of 582.4\%, of which accuracy and recall were 97.9\% and 96.3\% respectively.
+- Row 1: **In the Initial Training Stage (ITS)**, using 900 labeled samples, our model achieved an overall performance of 582.4\%, of which accuracy and recall were 97.9\% and 96.3\% respectively.
 This result demonstrates that our model can effectively distinguish real detections and bogus sources with a limited number of labeled data.
-- Row 2: **In the active learning stage (ALS)**, we incorporated an additional set of the $K$ challenging samples, which were determined by the model trained in the ITS.
-These K samples were labeled by experts.
+- Row 2: **In the Active Learning Stage (ALS)**, we incorporated an additional set of the $K$ challenging samples, which were determined by the model trained in the ITS.
+These $K$ samples were labeled by experts.
 By utilizing the $(M+K=1000)$ labeled samples for training in the ALS, the overall performance increased by 7.4\% compared to the overall result of the ITS.
-- Rpw 3-7: **In the semi-supervised learning stage (SSLS)**, we employed $V$ high-confidence samples, in addition to the labeled $(M+K)$ samples, to train the semi-supervised training model.
+- Row 3-7: **In the Semi-supervised Learning Stage (SSLS)**, we employed $V$ high-confidence samples, in addition to the labeled $(M+K)$ samples, to train the semi-supervised training model.
 By repeating the SSLS process for R=1, 2, 3, 4, and 5 iterations, we achieved respective overall performance indicators of 591.3\%, 592.5\%, 593.5\%, 593.4\%, and 593.3\%.
 This iterative process in the SSLS allowed us to refine the model's performance and enhance the accuracy and reliability of the final classification results.
 We notice that SSLS $(R = 3)$ often shows the best performance on the overall indicator on these three datasets we collected, so we set $R = 3$ in this paper.

 ## Contact